andrahiriscau/Econometrics_slides_in_R/README.md

-# The recommneded books are:
+# The recommended books are:

 Introductory Econometrics A Modern Approach Jeffrey M. Wooldridge